ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_externally_analysed.md

 annData files can contain multiple matrices derived from different levels of processing.
 They will be stored in `.X` as well as possibly `.raw.x` and `.layers[]` of the object.

 Some of those processes can be destrutive, and remove the information required for any augmented analysis we may undertake (e.g. marker detection).
-Is therefore crucial for us to have the folowing information for each matrix in the above slots:
+Is therefore crucial for us to have the following information for each matrix in the above slots:

  - Have cells been filtered out?
 By what criteria?
 (This is usually true, since the matrices in annData objects must all pertain to the same set of cells.
  - Have genes been filtered out?
 By what criteria?
 Where present, `.raw.X` may sometimes contain a matrix before any gene filtering has been applied.